 Video Hits One.
 The sister channel to MTV, launched in 1985 and also owned by Viacom.Whereas MTV was focusing on the teenagers and young adults, VH-1 was initially its older-skewing counterpart and came into being primarily to compete with Turner Broadcasting's Cable Music Channel (which shut down before VH-1 signed on, and wound up being replaced with it).
 Thus, VH-1 became the home of adult contemporary artists like Kenny G, Mariah Carey, Anita Baker, et cetera, playing their videos on infinite loop, which had all of the appeal of your average Lite FM station.In The '90s, like MTV, it started moving away from music videos, but still played lots of them, and even dipped into videos, music shows, and films from The '60s and The '70s.
 By the end of the decade, it started skewing a bit younger, courting recently lapsed MTV viewers among its new audience.
 Notable series during this period were Pop Up Video, which put visual commentary on a music video, explaining various lyrics and other things, and Behind the Music, which gave fans a look into the personal lives of many popular and long-standing musicians most of the time, though it also examined music-related events of a particular year in some episodes.
 A spinoff, Behind the Music 2, focused on groups that hadn't been around long enough to warrant an hour-long episode.At the Turn of the Millennium the channel's focus turned to general pop culture, In particular, the I Love the... series was extremely popular, covering the 1980s thrice, and the 1970s, the 1990s, and the 2000s twice!
 From this success, the channel started to focus on pop culture-related reality shows.
 Unlike MTV's focus on teen culture, VH-1 focuses on washed-up celebrities, giving such figures as Hulk Hogan, Danny Bonaduce, Flavor Flav, and Christopher Knight a second swing at stardom.
 It usually works... the season finale of Flavor of Love, Flavor Flav's show, attracted 6 million viewers.In The New Tens the network's focus seems to be the budding entertainment center of Atlanta, with several programs revolving around music (the Love and Hip Hop franchise) or sports and entertainment figures' wives (Basketball Wives and Baseball Wives).
 The network has also had a couple of original dramatic series and even a few made-for-TV movies, usually of the Biopic genre.
-Unfortunately, they stopped playing music videos at the end of November 2015.Like MTV, VH1 is not what it once was, but it's still popular.
-Plus unlike MTV, VH1 still has a focus on music.VH-1 has launched four spinoff channels to date.
+By November 2015, VH1 stopped airing music video blocks, instead showing videos as interstitial programming.Like MTV, VH1 is not what it once was, but it's still popular and it still has a focus on music.VH-1 has launched four spinoff channels to date.

 - VH-1 Country — Now known as CMT Pure Country, it primarily focuses on videos, as does...